hynek/structlog/docs/loggers.rst

 As you can see, it accepts one mandatory and a few optional arguments:

 **logger**
-   Only positional argument is the logger that you want to wrap and to which the log entries will be proxied.
+   The one an only positional argument is the logger that you want to wrap and to which the log entries will be proxied.
-   Since a wrapped logger without a logger doesn't make any sense, this argument is *mandatory*.
+   If you wish to use the configured logger factory, set it to `None`.

 **processors**
    A list of callables that can :ref:`filter, mutate, and format <processors>` the log entry before it gets passed to the wrapped logger.